marcosarnold/cash-cow/README.md

-# Harmony — Card Optimizer
+# Cash Cow — Card Optimizer

 A Chrome extension that helps you optimize credit card rewards by finding the best card for each purchase.